geoblacklight/geoblacklight/README.md

 $ rake geoblacklight:server
 ```

-For more information see the [installation guide](https://github.com/geoblacklight/geoblacklight/wiki/Installation)
+Note that this method launches an application that does not have any fixture records to be examined.
+You may want to launch a test application that has fixture data loaded into a Solr core.
+If so, refer to the [development guide](https://github.com/geoblacklight/geoblacklight/wiki/Development).
+For further information on installing a blank app, see the [installation guide](https://github.com/geoblacklight/geoblacklight/wiki/Installation)

 ### Webpacker
 GeoBlacklight can use [Webpacker](https://github.com/rails/webpacker) in order to manage JavaScript dependencies and assets, which requires that either [Yarn](https://yarnpkg.com/) or the [Node Package Manager](https://www.npmjs.com/) be available on the system where this is deployed.
 How Webpacker interacts with Rails is overviewed within its own documentation, including [how best to configure JavaScript processing settings](https://github.com/rails/webpacker/blob/master/docs/webpack.md).
 We encourage you to review this.

 ### Contributing
 Interested in contributing to GeoBlacklight?
 Please see our [contributing](CONTRIBUTING.md) guide.